 Cannabis is now legal for medicinal use or recreational use in many U.S. states and in Canada.
 Many people are using cannabis (marijuana) for a variety of reasons – from enjoyment to pain management to the side effects of chemotherapy.

 This article digs into the science of how cannabis affects your body and how your genes influence your reaction to cannabis.
-It covers the specific 23andMe or AncestryDNA variants that are linked to cannabis abuse disorder as well as the genes involved in a personal response to cannabis.
+It covers the specific 23andMe or AncestryDNA CB1 and CB2 receptor variants linked to cannabis abuse disorder as well as the genes involved in a person’s response to cannabis.

 Your body has an endocannabinoid system that involves your own naturally produced molecules that bind to the same receptors as the psychoactive component in cannabis.

 The two cannabinoid receptor genes in the body were first sequenced in the early 1990s.
 The receptors, called CB1 and CB2, have different roles in the body.

-The CB1 receptor is a G protein-coupled receptor that is mainly expressed in the central nervous system.
+The CB1 receptor is a G protein-coupled receptor mainly expressed in the central nervous system.

-It is a receptor that is found on the axons and terminals of neurons and glial cells in the brain, with high levels in the amygdala, prefrontal cortex, and hippocampus.[study][study]
+The receptor is found on the axons and terminals of neurons and glial cells in the brain, with high levels in the amygdala, prefrontal cortex, and hippocampus.[ref][ref]
 CB1 receptors are also found on the spinal cord, as well as in other cells such as pituitary, thyroid, liver, intestinal, and fat cells.

-It is thought that one role of the CB1 receptors in neurons is to "modulate neurotransmitter release in a manner that maintains homeostasis in health and disease by preventing the development of excessive neuronal activity in the central nervous system".[study]
+Possibly, one role of the CB1 receptors in neurons could “modulate neurotransmitter release in a manner that maintains homeostasis in health and disease by preventing the development of excessive neuronal activity in the central nervous system”.[ref]

-Basically, the release of endocannabinoids, which bind to the CB1 receptors, keeps the excitatory and the inhibitory neurotransmitters in check.[study]
+Basically, the release of endocannabinoids, which bind to the CB1 receptors, keeps the excitatory and the inhibitory neurotransmitters in check.[ref]

-The CB1 receptor is also involved in processes that regulate food intake and is often studied for its role in obesity.[study]
-(Yes, there is a reason why marijuana gives people the munchies...)
+The CB1 receptor is also involved in processes that regulate food intake and is often studied for its role in obesity.[ref]
+(Yes, there is a reason why marijuana gives people the munchies…)

 The CB2 receptor is found mainly in immune cells as well as in some neurons.
 CB2 receptors have been studied in a variety of pathologic conditions, including: